bluewave-labs/verifywise/README.md

 <img src="https://github.com/user-attachments/assets/27640e05-0180-4b3d-ad80-3914d00d0eb2">

-[VerifyWise](https://verifywise.ai) is a source available AI governance platform designed to help businesses harness the power of AI safely and responsibly.
+[VerifyWise](https://verifywise.ai) is a source available AI governance platform designed to help businesses use the power of AI safely and responsibly.
 Our platform ensures compliance and robust AI management without compromising on security.

-We are democratizing AI best practices with an open-source solution that can be hosted on-premises, giving you complete control over your AI governance.
+We are democratizing AI best practices with a solution that can be hosted on-premises, giving you complete control over your AI governance.

 ## Quick links